janelia-flyem/flyem-build-container/README.md

 # OR:
 docker rename flyem-build old-flyem-build

-# Craetes a new container named 'flyem-build'
+# Creates a new container named 'flyem-build'
 ./launch
 ```